Stockholm’s iconic architecture, part 6: Markets, squares, and transit hubs

 Strömkajen Ferry Terminal

-Two terminals accommodate ferry services for Waxholmsbolaget and Strömma Kanalbolaget.
+Together, the two terminals accommodate ferry services for Waxholmsbolaget and Strömma Kanalbolaget.
 And the third building includes a café, viewing steps, storage, and recycling facilities.

 Address: Södra Blasieholmshamnen 9 (Google maps and Google maps)